 Editor’s Note:

-This article was originally written May 27, 2013… we decided to updated to be more current with today’s marketing styles and information.
+This article was originally written May 27, 2013.
+We decided to updated to be more current with today’s marketing styles and information.

 Whether you’re a startup or an established enterprise, you work hard to create a brand that connects with customers.
 No matter how hard you work toward establishing trust and building brand loyalty, your success is more fragile than you think.